PJ-Oscheh/Mastermind/README.md

 4. If the player guesses the number correctly, they win!
 If they run out of guesses, they can choose to play again or quit.

+# Development Notes

+The first thing I thought about before touching the keyboard was how to organize this project.
+For most projects of certain complexity, I opt for an object-oriented approach.
+However, since this project was a relatively simple command-line application, I opted instead to follow a procedural approach, organizing the code across different methods in the `Program.cs` file in an effort to not "over-engineer" the code.

+That being said, I still wanted to organize my code across different methods.
+Outside of making the code more legible, this organization made writing tests for the program much easier.
+In a hypothetical scenario in which this code would be adapted to a more complicated GUI rendition, this organization would ease that transition process as well.

 # Who's the Mastermind?

 I wasn't sure who the "mastermind" was supposed to be (the player? the